code-423n4/2023-10-zksync/README.md

 *List any files/contracts that are out of scope for this audit.*

-# Additional Context

-- [ ] Describe any novel or unique curve logic or mathematical models implemented in the contracts
-- [ ] Please list specific ERC20 that your protocol is anticipated to interact with.
-Could be "any" (literally anything, fee on transfer tokens, ERC777 tokens and so forth) or a list of tokens you envision using on launch.
-- [ ] Please list specific ERC721 that your protocol is anticipated to interact with.
-- [ ] Which blockchains will this code be deployed to, and are considered in scope for this audit?
-- [ ] Please list all trusted roles (e.g. operators, slashers, pausers, etc.), the privileges they hold, and any conditions under which privilege escalation is expected/allowable
-- [ ] In the event of a DOS, could you outline a minimum duration after which you would consider a finding to be valid?
-This question is asked in the context of most systems' capacity to handle DoS attacks gracefully for a certain period.
-- [ ] Is any part of your implementation intended to conform to any EIP's?
-If yes, please list the contracts in this format:
-  - `Contract1`: Should comply with `ERC/EIPX`
-  - `Contract2`: Should comply with `ERC/EIPY`

 ## Attack ideas (Where to look for bugs)
 *List specific areas to address - see [this blog post](https://medium.com/code4rena/the-security-council-elections-within-the-arbitrum-dao-a-comprehensive-guide-aa6d001aae60#9adb) for an example*

-## Main invariants
-*Describe the project's main invariants (properties that should NEVER EVER be broken).*

 ## Scoping Details
 [ ⭐️ SPONSORS: please confirm/edit the information below. ]